Proration

 New Subscription button and choose the correct customer - Choose the

-Product for this subscription - Change the Prorate option to "Service billing in advance"
+Product for this subscription - Change the prorate option to service billing in advance

-- Click the
+- Click

 Create a prorated invoice